 Before arriving I already knew that this will be my city in New Zealand.
 The only reason why I didn’t start my travel here was the weather; Windy Wellington would be amazing.. without this kind of wind.

-The CBD with Te Aro and the Cuba Street are definitely the main attractions and actually after the all the countryside lifestyle I enjoyed some real downtown vibe.
+The CBD with Te Aro and Cuba Street are definitely the main attractions and actually, after all the countryside lifestyle I enjoyed some real downtown vibe.
 Unfortunately, I didn’t manage to eat at the Capital Market, but it looks interesting, pretty sure some delish food is waiting there to explore.

 My personal interest in the capital was definitely the street art.
-I was already starving for some culture and these open air paintings are for me much better than any museum.
+I was already starving for some culture and these open-air paintings are for me much better than any museum.
 During my trip I have seen lots of urban walls and have to say, New Zealand is not bad in this topic.
-Talented local artists and many international guests make this green land more colorful and impressive.
+Talented local artists and many international guests make this green land more colourful and impressive.

 And if you’re still reading let me share the real essence of my Wellington visit.
 It’s not the streets and places and attractions: it’s the people.
 Authentic, pure loving human beings who are deeply connected to Papatūānuku (mother earth) and share their home, values and knowledge with others.
 Honestly, I was not expecting this warm welcome and environment, and despite we didn’t and still barely know each other, it felt like visiting good old friends, and after the third day saying goodbye was somehow touching too.